Welcome to the Get Moving! Plus Exercise Series

 - Restore normal movement in your joint

-- Build up strength in the joint and surrounding muscles
+- Builds up strength in the joint and surrounding muscles

-- Let you get back to your normal activities
+- Lets you get back to your normal activities

-- Help with circulation, particularly right after surgery, so you don’t have problems with blood clots
+- Helps with circulation, particularly right after surgery, so you don’t have problems with blood clots

 Rehabilitation Once You Get Home

-You should aim to exercise 20–30 minutes, two or three times every day – or as much as your doctor/healthcare professional suggests.
-Walking several times a day may also help.
-Start with only 5 minutes, and work your way up to 20–30 minutes, several times a day.
-Whether you work with a therapist or on your own, stay as active as possible for your overall health.
+You should aim to exercise and/or be physically active for 20–30 minutes, two or three times every day, or as much as your doctor/healthcare professional suggests.
+Walking may help.
+Start with 5 minutes and work up to 20–30 minutes, several times a day.
+Whether you work with a therapist or on your own, stay active for your overall health.

 Pre-operative rehabilitation is exercise-based intervention prescribed before undergoing surgery.
-It is also known as ‘prehabilitation’ or ‘prehab’.
-Prehab may help you to recover more quickly from the surgery, have a positive effect on pain pre and post-surgery, and improve postoperative function thus potentially resulting in faster return to work time.
+It is also known as prehabilitation or prehab.
+Prehab may help you to recover more quickly from the surgery, have a positive effect on pain pre and post-surgery, and improve post-operative function.
+This could potentially result in a faster return to work.
 It is often used before hip and knee joint replacements and can be performed independently or under physiotherapy supervision.
 A pre-operative exercise program should consist of both strength/resistance training and cardiovascular (cardio) components.
-The Get Moving PLUS series includes exercises that can be used in a prehab context, although, if you require more challenging exercises then check out the Get Moving Exercise library.
+The Get Moving!
+PLUS series includes exercises that can be used in a prehab context, although, if you require more challenging exercises then check out the Get Moving! exercise library.

 Tips on How to Perform Mobility Exercises

-- If an angle, oscillation or arc of movement causes extreme pain or discomfort, reduce it or change the angle slightly.
+- If an angle, oscillation or arc/range of movement causes extreme pain or discomfort, regress the movement, reduce the range or change the angle slightly.